 Final year elective

-Your final year elective gives you the chance to find out more about yourself and where you’d like to be in the future.
+While your final year elective gives you the chance to experience a different healthcare system and a specialty of your choice, it can also be a great chance to learn more about yourself and where you’d like to be in the future.

 You can choose to do your six-week elective at home or overseas; wherever you go make the most of the opportunity to develop your skills, knowledge and networks.